solo-io/gloo/docs/content/guides/dev_portal/api_reference/_index.md

 ---
 title: "API Reference"
 description: This section contains the API Specification for the CRDs used by the dev-portal Kubernetes Operator.
-The operator is used to publish Developer Portals and API Docs.
+The operator is used to publish Gloo Portals and API Docs.
 weight: 4
 ---